chrisxfire/chrisxfire.github.io/content/notes/_net/tools-and-diagnostics/dotnet-cli/dotnet.md

                     -f FRAMEWORK # Create a new console project using framework version framework.
                     -o APPNAME   # Create a new console project in subfolder APPNAME.
-                    --use-program-main # Do not use top-level statements. dotnet restore # Install dependencies for a new or cloned project.
+                    --use-program-main # Do not use top-level statements.
+                    --aot # (.NET 8) Use the native AOT console app template dotnet restore # Install dependencies for a new or cloned project.
 ```